Professor Anne Agur

 Professor Marios Loukas

-Dr. Loukas currently teaches St. George’s University in the School of Medicine, Department of Anatomical Sciences, and is currently Associate Professor of Anatomy.
-He is also an adjunct Associate Professor of Anatomy in the Department of Anatomical Sciences, School of Veterinary Medicine.
+Dr. Loukas currently teaches St. George’s University in the School of Medicine, Department of Anatomical Sciences, and is currently Professor of Anatomy.
+He is also an adjunct Professor of Anatomy in the Department of Anatomical Sciences, School of Veterinary Medicine.

 Professor Loukas received his MD in 2000 from the Warsaw University Medical School, Warsaw, Poland.
 Following this he earned a PhD in Pathology in 2003 from the Institute of Rheumatology, Department of Pathology, Warsaw, Poland and completed a postdoctoral fellowship position at University Clinic, Department of Internal Medicine, Ulm, Germany (2001-2003).
 He was also a lecturer and instructor of anatomy, histology and radiology at Harvard Medical School (2000-2007) and held an associate professorship of Anatomy in the American University of the Caribbean.